 Following target identification, I would have automated the ligamer design process (see Appendix B), to create a database of the required ligamers.
 At least three ligamers would be required per event, with very little duplicated use of ligamers.
 The number of ligamers required would preclude the use of standard synthesis (even in a 384-well plate format).
 Therefore, I would have pursued printing the ligamers on a custom microarray, similar to products offered by Nimblogen.
 These ligamers would be barcoded and priming sequences included such that short (50nt) paired-end reads could reliably identify the templated first and cassette exons.

 Using this complex ligamer pool, I would have further optimized the SeqZip assay, including a barcoding scheme to quantify the number of ligation events per {alt first exon::cassette exon} pair.
-Also, libraries would have been amplified using a digital PCR scheme.
+Also, libraries would have been amplified using a digital PCR scheme (what is a digital PCR scheme?
+Is it a real time PCR amplification of the library to look for the best time to stop cycling?).
 This would allow determination of PCR jackpots and enhance read quantification [Shiroguchi et al., 2012].
 Finally, the data would be aligned against a reference of all {alt first exon::cassette exon} pairs and any potential coordination determined.

 If I could have done the experiment described above, I feel the full potential and utility of the SeqZip method could have been realized and generated new and valuable knowledge for the field of gene expression.
+This paragraph is very interesting but it leaves a negative opinion on your work as it suggests it is incomplete and not that useful.
+It also suggests that you were not good enough to do the right things (which is clearly not the case!).
+I think that by just changing a little bit the way you present this paragraph, you can convey the same message in a more positive way.
+Maybe you can say that if you would had known all the potential pitfalls of the technique in advance, you would have done things in a different way.
+When reading this paragraph I have the impression that you are forgetting how difficult it is to set up a new method from scratch and that it is always easy to look back and say you could have done things differently but in order to reach that point you need to go through an intense and long reasoning.
+Retrospectively, I could have done the Staufen project in a couple months only and better but I did not have all the cards in hand when I started.

 5.3.2 LNA-containing ligamers and T39A Rnl2

 The use of an RNA-base on the 5′ side of the nick encourages a C3′ endo sugar pucker for the base, placing the 3′ OH in an apical orientation relative to the the AMP leaving group (Figure 5.2) [Nandakumar et al., 2006].
 With lowered costs of oligo synthesis, incorporation of 2′ OMe at the penultimate and ultimate bases of the 5′ nick ligamers should greatly increase ligation efficiency, as these are the primary substrate-specificity determinants of Rnl2 due to this conformational constraint [Nandakumar et al., 2004, 2006].